3 Ways to Get Rid of your Comcast Modem Rental Fee

 So, I kept paying the modem rental fee.
 That is, until they increased their rental fee again (they do this every year or so now).
 I called Comcast customer service, and threatened to drop the service unless they stopped charging me the rental fee.
 The Comcast bill negotiation worked.
 Lesson #1: Negotiation is the first way to get rid of your Comcast modem rental fee.

-A year or so later, I started receiving voice mail that Comcast was upgrading to DOCSIS 3.0 (more recently DOCSIS 3.1).
+A year or so later, I started receiving voicemails that Comcast was upgrading to DOCSIS 3.0 (more recently to DOCSIS 3.1).
 In short, DOCSIS upgrades permit faster download/upload speeds.
-To celebrate, Comcast wanted me to “upgrade your cable modem for free”.
+To celebrate, Comcast kept sending me messages to “upgrade your cable modem for free”.
 I ignored the messages for a bit out of laziness.
 Shortly after, I noticed that Comcast stopped charging me for the modem rental fee on my old Comcast-owned gateway completely.

 In talks with a Comcast support tech, I found out that this is quite common.
 Comcast will eventually write off older router/modem/gateways as “customer owned” because they don’t want to support them anymore.
 The downside when they do this is that they can no longer charge you a rental fee.
 Lesson #2: Obsolescence is the second way to get rid of your Comcast modem rental fee.